Faculty Job Opportunities

 The U of I Library is well connected in the region as a proud member of the Orbis Cascade Alliance, a consortium of 39 colleges and universities across Oregon, Washington, and Idaho.
 We also stay connected with our academic partners throughout the state as members of the newly established Network of Idaho Academic Libraries.

-There’s so much more to say about the U of I Library (our student engagement programs are top notch, we collaborate across campus for almost everything we do, we have some amazing workshop series, and so much more!), but you’d probably like to know a bit more about the University of Idaho.
+There’s so much more to say about the U of I Library (our archival holdings, digital collections, and data and geospatial services are top notch; we collaborate across campus for almost everything we do; we have some amazing workshop series; and so much more!), but you’d probably like to know a bit more about the University of Idaho.

 Our University

-Candidates will enter the university at an exciting point in its over 130 year old lifespan, with the previous two years seeing the two largest first-year student classes in university history.
-For the fourth year in a row, the university has been ranked as the “Best Value Public University in the West” by U.S. News and World Report and second in the nation.
-Furthermore, in 2025 we expect to be the first university in Idaho to achieve the highest level of classification for research activity (R1) as determined by the Carnegie Classification.
+Candidates will enter the university at an exciting point in its over 130-year old lifespan, with the previous three years seeing the three largest first-year student classes in university history.
+For the fifth year in a row, the university has been ranked as the “Best Value Public University in the West” by U.S. News and World Report and second in the nation among public colleges.
+Furthermore, in 2025 we became the first and only university in Idaho to achieve the highest level of classification for research activity (R1) as determined by the Carnegie Classification.

 In addition to being the leading research institution in the state, the university is also a land-grant institution, with 46 extension centers in 42 of Idaho’s 44 counties.
 These centers support researchers, educators, and specialists in the disciplines of forestry and natural resources, horticulture, aquaculture, and much more, in a long-standing effort to empower youth and develop communities across Idaho.